athomasoriginal/com.betweentwoparens/src/pages/blog-posts/001-creating-a-clojurescript-project-from-scratch.md

 (js/console.log "Hello, Time Dive Tests!")
 ```

 This concludes setting up the project structure and boilerplate code.
-The next step is to configure our build tools.
+The next step is about setting ourselves up with tools we need to run our Clojure(Script) app.

-## Build Tools
+## Running and Developing ClojureScript

-To run, develop and build a production version of our app we need what developers call `build tools`.
-The most popular build tools in Clojure land are `lein`, `boot` and `clj`.
-Before I reveal which tool we are going to use, let me provide a quick rundown of each of them.
+To develop and run our app the most popular tools in Clojure land are `lein`, `boot` and `clj`.
+The good news is you only need to choose one of these.
+Before I reveal which we are going to use, let me provide a quick overview of each of them.

 [lein](https://leiningen.org/) is the grandfather and most popular Clojure(Script) build tool.
 If I had to compare it to something it would be as if `npm` and `webpack` made a Clojure baby.
 You will see lein used in most all projects created prior to mid-2018.
 Yet, it has started to show its age.
-So members of the Clojure(Script) community went off to build a better lein and they called it boot.
+So members of the Clojure(Script) community went off to build a better lein and they called it `boot`.

 [boot](https://boot-clj.com/) is a definite improvement over lein.
-It has learned from many of lein's shortcomings and managed to gather the attention of a strong minority of Clojure(Script) developers.
-Even so, the feeling can often be that boot does not offer enough to trade in lein.
+It learned from many of lein's shortcomings and managed to gather the attention of a strong minority of Clojure(Script) developers.

-[clj](https://clojure.org/guides/deps_and_cli) is magicked down to us by the maintainers of Clojure.
-It was initially met with confusion, but over the past year has come to be seen by many, including myself, as the build tool we deserve.
-Instead of following in the path of lein or boot the goal of clj is do three things well:
+[clj](https://clojure.org/guides/deps_and_cli), also known as the clojure cli tool, is magicked down to us by the maintainers of Clojure.
+It was initially met with confusion, but over the past year has come to be seen by many, including myself, as _the_ tool to run and develop our clojure(script) programs.
+Where `lein` and `boot` are complex and often reach in their scope, the `clj` tool is about 3 things:

-s
-1. run clojure programs
+ - run clojure programs
-2. manage dependencies
+ - resolve transitive dependencies
-3. build classpaths
+ - build classpaths

-what makes clj special is that it's begineer oriented and also powerful enough for advanced Clojurists.
-Further, because clj is focused on doing less it's easier to understand which means that when things go wrong it's easier to debug.
-It also encourages us to compose libraries instead of buying into a framework.

-As you may have guessed, `clj` is my build tool of choice and what we will use in this app.
-If you are the type who is looking for a deeper understanding of these build tools Sean Corfield has written an excellent [overview of clojure's build tools](https://corfield.org/blog/2018/04/18/all-the-paths/).
-Further, if you are interested in the usage breakdown of the build tools checkout the [2019 State of Clojure Community Report](https://www.surveymonkey.com/results/SM-S9JVNXNQV/)
+ Ultimatley, `clj` is simple, oriented towards beginners and yet powerful enough to support advanced users.
+If you're interested in learning more, checkout out the [clojure tools](https://betweentwoparens.com/what-are-the-clojure-tools) post.
+Also feel free to checkout the [2019 State of Clojure Community Report](https://www.surveymonkey.com/results/SM-S9JVNXNQV/) to see which tools the Clojure community uses most.

 ### Step 6 - Add deps file

 <aside class="blog-content__note">If this is your first time working with Clojure(Script) you will need to be sure you have <code class="gatsby-code-text">clojure</code> installed on your local machine before going further.
 Not sure?
 Want to know how?
 I recommend taking a look at my free <a class="blog-content__link" href="https://www.youtube.com/playlist?list=PLaGDS2KB3-ArG0WqAytE9GsZgrM-USsZA" target="_blank" rel="noopener noreferrer">Getting Started with ClojureScript</a> Youtube series which will take you through the whole process or checkout the official written <a class="blog-content__link" href="https://clojurescript.org/guides/quick-start" target="_blank" rel="noopener noreferrer">ClojureScript Quickstart Guide</a> </aside>

-To use `clj` we need to `configure` it. `clj` is configured using a file called `deps.edn`.
-Begin by creating a `deps.edn` file in the root of our project and then make it look like this<a href="#build-tools-deps" aria-describedby="footnote-label" id="build-tools-deps-ref">:</a>
+To run our Clojure(Script) project with `clj` we first need to setup our `deps.edn` file.
+Start by creating a `deps.edn` file in the root of our project and then make it look like this<a href="#build-tools-deps" aria-describedby="footnote-label" id="build-tools-deps-ref">:</a>

 ```clojure
 {:paths